 Acupuncture has been used to treat mental health disorders for centuries.
-Recently, the use of complementary and alternative medicine (CAM), including acupuncture, yoga, medication, massage, herbs and supplements has been more accepted in the west.
+Recently, complementary and alternative medicine (CAM), including acupuncture, yoga, meditation, massage, herbs and supplements, has been more accepted in the west.

-Many of my clients swear it has helped them, especially for issues of pain.
+Many of my clients swear it has helped them, especially for pain issues.
 But why isn’t acupuncture for anxiety treatment more regularly used and recommended?
-On this page I have researched acupuncture specifically as it relates to anxiety so you can understand what the research says and make an informed choice about whether to use it or not to help you.
+On this page, I have researched acupuncture related explicitly to anxiety so you can understand what the research says and make an informed choice about whether to use it or not to help you.

-According to the website evidenced based acupuncture,studies show that acupuncture has effects on both the parasympathetic and sympathetic nervous system.
-Acupuncture can raise the bodies Heart Rate Variability (HRV) which improves our ability to cope with stress.
+According to the website evidence-based acupuncture,studies show that acupuncture affects both the parasympathetic and sympathetic nervous system.
+Acupuncture can raise the body’s heart rate variability (HRV), which improves our ability to cope with stress.
 HRV has been correlated with better health and lower levels of anxiety.
 Perhaps this is one of the ways acupuncture helps people who have anxiety.
 Additionally, acupuncture has been shown to release endorphins which regulate heart rate, blood pressure, and stress.
-Acupuncture has also been shown to calm our hypothalamus, which releases neurochemicals when under stress.
+Acupuncture calms our hypothalamus, which releases neurochemicals when under stress.

-Different forms and methods of acupuncture make uniform practice of acupuncture difficult to ensure.
-Practitioners each have different styles. because of this creating solid research design is a challenging task.
+Different forms and methods of acupuncture make a uniform practice of acupuncture challenging to ensure.
+Practitioners each have different styles.
+Because of this, creating solid research design is a challenging task.

-Nevertheless, researchers have attempted to do studies on acupuncture and anxiety treatment; areas where there is evidence for its efficacy are summarized below.
+Nevertheless, researchers have attempted to do studies on acupuncture and anxiety treatment; areas with evidence for its efficacy are summarized below.